Soldiers of Fortune (TV series)

-Soldiers of Fortune is a 1955-1956 syndicated half hour American television adventure series.
-It starred John Russell as Tim Kelly and Chick Chandler as his sidekick Toubo Smith who were international adventurers.
+Soldiers of Fortune is a syndicated half hour American television adventure series that ran from 1955 to 1957.
+It starred John Russell as Tim Kelly, and Chick Chandler as his sidekick Toubo Smith, who were international adventurers.
 Episodes take place in different countries.
 Many of the film crew had worked at Republic Pictures studios with the show filmed on Republic's backlot then used by television's Revue Productions.
-The episodes ran for 52 weeks and were constantly rerun on American television into the 1960s.
+The series ran for 52 episodes, and was constantly rerun on American television into the 1960s.